Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "strongest" - 999999.0 damage
 			"Hittable Damage"			"-1.0"

+			// All Mutant Tanks' punches have this much force.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: -1.0
+			// Minimum: 0.0
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "nodmg"/"friendly"/"harmless" - 0.0 force
+			// "weakest" - 1.0 force
+			// "strongest" - 999999.0 force
+			"Punch Force"				"-1.0"

-			// The Mutant Tank's rock throws do this much damage.
+			// All Mutant Tanks' rock throws do this much damage.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
 			// --